anguishjs/anguish/README.md

 ```

 Anguish is purely DOM-based.
 As such, you might find it weird that you don’t have something like an `x-for`, however,
-components render to simple elements which you can use!
+named components render to simple elements which you can use!

 ``` html
 <!-- this is a component! -->